The Good Road Network

 We seek the good of all in this community.

-The Common Life Fellows serve as the core team for the GRN.
+The Good Road Fellows serve as the core team for the GRN.
 A diverse group of Christian scholars, theologians, and practitioners, together they lead the Good Road Network and the cohorts it offers.

 Gavin Chase